Nvidia reveals Omniverse Enterprise for simulating products and worlds

 Nvidia extended USD, which was built for Pixar’s needs, and added what is necessary for the metaverse, Kass said.

-“We got to stand on top of giants but we are pushing it forward in a direction they weren’t envisioning when they started,” he added.
+“We got to stand on top of giants, but we are pushing it forward in a direction they weren’t envisioning when they started,” he added.

 Nvidia built a tool called Omniverse Create, which accelerates scene composition and allows users in real time to interactively assemble, light, simulate, and render scenes.
 It also built Omniverse View, which powers seamless collaborative design and visualization of architectural and engineering projects with photorealistic rendering.
 Nvidia RTX Virtual Workstation software gives collaborators the freedom to run their graphics-intensive 3D applications from anywhere.